Pro-choice protest demonstrated in Tawas City

 Whether or not Michigan residents keep their reproductive rights falls on the two cases brought on by both Governor Gretchen Whitmer and Planned Parenthood/ the American Civil Liberties Union.
 As of now, there’s no definite timeline, so abortions stay legal as they are in Michigan.

-The Whitmer administration appears to fight to keep abortion legal in Michigan.
-On Wednesday, July 13.
+The Whitmer administration appears to want to keep abortion legal in Michigan.
+On Wednesday, July 13 signed an executive order blocking the extradition of people to or from Michigan if they’re facing criminal charges for obtaining, providing or assisting an abortion.